DC on spending binge with no plan to cut back, as debt held by public to top GDP by year’s end

 Congressional budget scorekeepers sounded the alarm Friday just as President Trump signed another multibillion-dollar coronavirus response bill, reporting in a new projection that the federal budget deficit will hit a stunning $3.7 trillion in fiscal 2020, and debt held by the public is projected to surpass GDP by year's end.

-This comes as Washington has shown no inclination to cut back its own salaries or operations -- unlike the private sector -- as the economic impact from coronavirus lockdowns has put more than 26 million Americans out of work.
+This comes as Washington -- unlike the private sector -- has shown no inclination to tighten its belt as the economic impact from coronavirus lockdowns has put more than 26 million Americans out of work.

 The Congressional Budget Office projection found that for fiscal 2020, the budget deficit will be $3.7 trillion and federal debt held by the public will be 101 percent of GDP by the end of the fiscal year.
 The deficit projection is more than double the $1.4 trillion budget deficit the U.S. racked up in 2009, the highest one-year federal deficit in terms of gross dollars in U.S. history.

-Meanwhile, inflation-adjusted GDP will decline by 12 percent during the second quarter of 2020, equivalent to an annual decline of 40 percent, while the unemployment will average close to 14 percent.
+Meanwhile, inflation-adjusted GDP will decline by 12 percent during the second quarter of 2020, equivalent to an annual decline of 40 percent, while the unemployment rate will average close to 14 percent.

-But as countless businesses have been shuttered or otherwise impacted -- resulting in furloughs, pay cuts and layoffs -- so far there have been few calls to cut congressional salaries or make other cuts to federal agency budgets (though there were calls from some senators to halt their own pay until rescue packages were approved).
+But as countless businesses have been shuttered or otherwise impacted -- resulting in furloughs, pay cuts and layoffs -- there have been few calls to cut congressional salaries or make other cuts to federal agency budgets (though some senators suggested halting their own pay until rescue packages were approved).

 Instead, the spending wheels have been spinning.
-Trump signed a $484 billion “Phase 3.5” emergency interim package that replenishes a fund for small businesses that's in high demand and adds billions of dollars in aid to hospitals across the country.
+Trump signed a $484 billion, “Phase 3.5” emergency interim package that replenishes a fund for small businesses and adds billions of dollars in aid to hospitals across the country.

 That’s in addition to the first two coronavirus response bills worth $200 billion, and a $2.2 trillion stimulus package to boost the freefalling U.S. economy and get much-needed relief to struggling families and businesses.